cedardb/docs/content/references/advanced/prepare.md

 ### Increase performance
 SQL statements are usually executed not just once, but multiple times.
-When preparing a statement, CedarDB can do a lot of up front work **once**, instead of each time when the query is executed.
+When preparing a statement, CedarDB can do a lot of upfront work **once**, instead of each time when the query is executed.
 Assume, for example, we want to build a stock market monitoring app and have to keep track of thousands of incoming trades per second:

 ```sql